 The Study mentions the possibility of using marsh thin layer placement (TLP) as a beneficial use for the dredge material removed (ref.
 Section 4.8 Future Conditions with Alternative 2, p.
 91).
 Georgia partnered with the Corps in 2019 to construct a 5-acre TLP demonstration project on Jekyll Island to beneficially use AIWW dredge material.
-This is the first time this technique has been used in Georgia in a controlled environment that includes extensive (multi-year) data collection to evaluate its merits and/or impacts.
+This is the first time this technique has been used in Georgia in a controlled environment that includes extensive (multi-year) data USACE Brunswick Harbor Modifications August 6, 2020 Page 3 of 4 collection to evaluate its merits and/or impacts.
 It has not yet been determined if this is a successful BU approach for Georgia and we do not recommend TLP as a BU at this time.